 The Governing Board is the body that decides Public Eye's strategy.
 It is composed of a minimum of 9 members and a maximum of 13 members.
 Wherever possible, the board is formed with a representative balance of genders, ages, professional experience and linguistic regions.
 As such, it is ensured that French/Italian-speaking Switzerland and German-speaking Switzerland are each represented by at least four members.
 Each gender is also represented by at least four members.
-The current board was elected at the most recent general assembly on 21st May 2018.
+The current board was elected at the most recent general assembly on 18th of June 2022.

-- Zineb Bekhelifa, BA in literature, assistant director of the Swiss association of stage performers (SBKV).
+- Zineb Bekhelifa, BA in literature, assistant director of the Swiss association of stage performers (SBKV) and representative of the Mayor of the City of Zurich for the Equality of Persons with Disabilities.
 Joined the Governing Board in 2015.

 Other Board Members